Sweet Alice at Playa Forti

-Situated at the far northwest end of Curacao, in the fishing village of Westpunt, you will find Sweet Alice at Playa Forti.
+Playa Forti is situated at the far northwest end of Curacao, in the fishing village of Westpunt.

 This scenic location, especially known for its incredible sunsets, is worth checking out.
 The dive site is known as “Sweet Alice”, located roughly 35 feet below the beautiful surrounding cliffs and just a short swim out from the beach at Playa Forti.